-Reviewing Teaching-Learning Process: IQAC, in collaboration with relevant stakeholders, assesses the effectiveness of the institution's teaching-learning process.
+Reviewing Teaching-Learning Process:

+1.IQAC, in collaboration with relevant stakeholders, assesses the effectiveness of the institution's teaching-learning process.
 This involves evaluating instructional methodologies, curriculum design, pedagogical approaches, classroom practices, and the use of educational technology.
 The review may include analyzing feedback from students, conducting observations, and examining student performance data.
 Based on the findings, the IQAC identifies areas that require improvement and recommends suitable strategies.

-- 2. Evaluating Operational Structures and Methodologies: This evaluation encompasses administrative processes, financial management, infrastructure development, student support services, and other operational aspects.
+2. Evaluating Operational Structures and Methodologies: This evaluation encompasses administrative processes, financial management, infrastructure development, student support services, and other operational aspects.
 The IQAC assesses the efficiency, transparency, and effectiveness of these structures and methodologies to identify areas for enhancement.
-It may suggest modifications, streamlining of processes, or the adoption of best practices to optimize operations. - 3.
-Assessing Learning Outcomes: It collaborates with academic departments to define and measure intended learning outcomes for various programs and courses.
+It may suggest modifications, streamlining of processes, or the adoption of best practices to optimize operations.

+3. Assessing Learning Outcomes: It collaborates with academic departments to define and measure intended learning outcomes for various programs and courses.
 The IQAC collects and analyzes data on student performance, including grades, examination results, and external assessments.
 It also considers feedback from employers and alumni regarding the knowledge and skills exhibited by graduates.
 This information helps the IQAC identify strengths, weaknesses, and gaps in learning outcomes, enabling targeted interventions for improvement.

-File Description Documents

-Upload any additional information No File Uploaded

-Paste link for additional information Nil

-6.5.3 - Quality assurance initiatives of the institution include Regular meeting of the IQAC Feedback collected, analysed and used for improvement of the institution Collaborative quality initiatives with other institution(s) Participation in NIRF Any other quality audit recognized by state, national or international agencies (such as ISO Certification)
+File Description Documents Upload any additional information No File Uploaded Paste link for additional information Nil 6.5.3 - Quality assurance initiat institution include Regular med IQAC Feedback collected, anal for improvement of the institut Collaborative quality initiative institution(s) Participation in N other quality audit recognized national or international agence ISO Certification) eting of the lysed and used tion es with other NIRF Any by state,